 SITUATION 2: During the tiebreaker period(s), the offensive wrestler applies a hold meant to prevent the defensive wrestler from escaping by locking both arms around the lower leg.
 QUESTION: Should the referee call a stalemate or stalling?
-RULING: The referee shall call the tiebreaker period(s) in the same manner as he or she would the regulation match or sudden-victory period.
+RULING: The referee shall, after a five-second verbal and visual count, call stalling on the offensive wrestler.
+(See Rule 5.9.3.)
+If the offensive wrestler improves his position before the five count is reached, then no call is made.